 |Hotel||Pros / Cons||Check availability|

 Akti House Apartments and Studios ($$)

-Recommended guidebook This Greece travel guidebook was super helpful planning our entire trip through Northern Greece.
+Recommended guidebook This Greece travel guidebook (just updated for 2020!) was super helpful planning our entire trip through Northern Greece.
 Plus since it covers the whole country, I’m looking forward to using it again for my next trip to Greece!

 View from our hotel at Hotel Meteora Kastraki in Meteora, Greece